akyrillidis/akyrillidis.github.io/pubs/index.md

 ## Conference papers

++ Ryan Spring, Anastasios Kyrillidis, Vijai Mohan, Anshumali Shrivastava, [*``Compressing Gradient Optimizers via Count-Sketches"*](/pubs/Conferences/count_sketch.pdf), International Conference on Machine Learning (ICML-19), 2019.

+  <button id="b_abs_c27"> Abstract </button>
+  <button id="b_bib_c27"> Bibtex </button>
+  <p id="abs_c27"> <i> Many popular first-order optimization methods (eg, Momentum, AdaGrad, Adam) accelerate the convergence rate of deep learning models.
+However, these algorithms require auxiliary parameters, which cost additional memory proportional to the number of parameters in the model.
+The problem is becoming more severe as deep learning models continue to grow larger in order to learn from complex, large-scale datasets.
+Our proposed solution is to maintain a linear sketch to compress the auxiliary variables.
+We demonstrate that our technique has the same performance as the full-sized baseline, while using significantly less space for the auxiliary variables.
+Theoretically, we prove that count-sketch optimization maintains the SGD convergence rate, while gracefully reducing memory usage for large-models.
+On the large-scale 1-Billion Word dataset, we save 25% of the memory used during training (8.6 GB instead of 11.7 GB) by compressing the Adam optimizer in the Embedding and Softmax layers with negligible accuracy and performance loss.
+  </i> </p>

+  <pre id="bib_c27"><samp>
+  		@article{spring2019compressing,
+  title={Compressing Gradient Optimizers via Count-Sketches}, author={Spring, Ryan and Kyrillidis, Anastasios and Mohan, Vijai and Shrivastava, Anshumali}, journal={arXiv preprint arXiv:1902.00179}, year={2019}
+}				}
+  </samp></pre>

 + Anastasios Kyrillidis, [*``Simple and practical algorithms for $\ell_p$-norm low-rank approximation"*](/pubs/Conferences/LpLR.pdf), Conference on Uncertainty in Artificial Intelligence (UAI-18), 2018.

   <button id="b_abs_c26"> Abstract </button>